dymarczykm1/dymarczykm1/README.md

 ## About Me
-Currently working as a analyst in the securitized products space.
+Currently working as an analyst in the securitized products space.

 My finance folder is filled with random ideas about math/finance.
 I unfortunately cannot share any real world trading examples/data analysis.